MirantisContainers/mke-docs/content/docs/reference/backuprestore/in_cluster.md

 INFO[0015] Waiting for backup to complete.
 Current phase: Completed
 ```

 The backup should be present in the MinIO bucket.
-To list the backups,
+You can list the backups by
-run the `mkectl backup list` command:
+running the `mkectl backup list` command:

 Example output: